IriLrnr/EvIBM/DOCUMENTATION.md

 The time it takes to run this function is \Theta(n^2).
 Not because the construction of the graph, but because the construction of the neighborhoods.

-_Even though this function is not perfect, It's there because it works, even if redundantly.
-We have bigger problems in the code, and optimizing this function comes after fixing those mistakes.
-The future plans for this part of the code is not to use a complete graph, because the only really important relations are the ones kept in the "neighborhood" list.
-To find out how many species can be used, we would implement an Union-Find algorithim, to find maximal connected components faster (explained further)._

 #### Subfunctions

 ##### Neighborhood <a name="neighborhood"></a>

 The neighborhood function used here is not part of the graph (yet).
 It needs a little more information to be created, that is, the distance from the focal individual.
-In this list, we keep only the individuals who are in the range of the focal (that is what I called a bootycall list).
+In this list, we keep only compatible individuals who are in the range of the focal.

 ```c
 //in functions.h